techidaily/site-youtube-stream/source/_posts/2024-approved-gain-free-photo-footage-via-essential-4-youtube-picks.md

 His other videos, "BeamNG" and "Just Draw," have more than 12 million and 13 million views, respectively.
 GTA V is the most loved by his audience, with over 30 million views.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Bonus Tip: How To Be a YouTuber and Make Videos Like Techno Gamerz

 Evidently, you need to create compelling videos to increase your chances of getting over 1 million views and matching the **Techno Gamerz salary**.
 So, what makes a great YouTube video?
 The perfect YouTube videos should have a catchy intro, voice overlays, picture-in-picture effects, background audio, and more.
 You can also include elements like timers, subtitles, and effect overlays.